Mezidor1125/cs465-fullstack/README.md

 ### Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.

+An instance that code was refactored to improve functionality and efficiency is that the trip card versus trip list components.
+Having two seperate components that render the same information is inefficient, but having the each trip being rendered separately but part of the whole works better in the overall functionality of the site.
+Reusing UI components is benificial because it decreases overall size of an application, makes the development process quicker, and decreases the chance of errors and vulnerabilities introduced into the system (provided the component is secure).

 ## Testing